-Employment Contracts for Directors
+5 Employment Contracts For Directors

 The employment contracts for directors are commonly referred to as service agreements and should be approved by the board of directors of the company before they are entered into.
-They usually contain more onerous provisions specifying the director's duties to the company as well as protection for the company's confidential information, "garden" leave, intellectual property rights, restrictions on activities during employment and possibly post termination restrictive covenants.
+They usually contain more onerous provisions specifying the director's duties to the company as well as protection for the company's confidential information, "garden leave" provisions, intellectual property rights, restrictions on activities during employment and possibly post termination restrictive covenants.
 It is also common for directors to have longer notice periods than other employees.
 A service agreement usually provides for the director to resign his office on termination of the employment.
-There is no special regime for employment of directors.
-However, there are requirements in the Companies Act which limit the period of a director's service contract to less than five years without the prior written consent of the shareholders of the company.
-There are also special provisions regarding notice and remuneration which apply to directors of UK quoted companies.
+There is no special regime for the employment of directors.
+However, there are requirements in the Companies Act 1985 which limit the period of a director's service contract to less than five years without the prior written consent of the shareholders of the company.
+This position will change with effect from October 2007 when the new